extrange/travel-investing/docs/index.md

 `dev` is where we'll make draft changes.

 `main` is the main branch, and upon pushing to `main`, a build will be triggered via github-actions on github-pages.

+`gh-pages` is the branch which hosts the compiled html/js/css files, and is where github-pages serves content from.